lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 Now let's see what happens under the hood.

-Go to `/tmp/kafka-logs` directory and do `ls` you will see the below result.
+Go to `/tmp/kafka-logs` directory and do `ls` we will see the below result.

 ```
 cleaner-offset-checkpoint        payments-0    payments-3    payments-6     payments-9